bwLehrpool/dnbd3/src/fuse/cowDoc/readme.md

 #define COW_FILE_META_MAGIC_VALUE ((uint64_t)0xEBE44D6E72F7825E) // Magic Value to recognize a Cow meta file
 #define COW_FILE_DATA_MAGIC_VALUE ((uint64_t)0xEBE44D6E72F7825F) // Magic Value to recognize a Cow data file
 #define COW_MIN_UPLOAD_DELAY 60 // in seconds
-#define COW_STATS_UPDATE_TIME 5 // time in seconds the cow status files gets updated (while uploading blocks)
+#define COW_STATS_UPDATE_TIME 5 // time in seconds the cow status files gets updated (while uploading clusters)
 #define COW_MAX_PARALLEL_UPLOADS 10 // maximum number of parallel uploads
 #define COW_MAX_PARALLEL_BACKGROUND_UPLOADS 2 // maximum number of parallel uploads while the image is still mounted
 #define COW_URL_STRING_SIZE 500 // Max string size for an url
 #define COW_SHOW_UL_SPEED 1 // enable display of ul speed in cow status file
 #define COW_MAX_IMAGE_SIZE 1000LL * 1000LL * 1000LL * 1000LL; // Maximum size an image can have(tb*gb*mb*kb)
 // +++++ COW API Endpoints +++++
-#define COW_API_CREATE "%s/api/File/Create"
+#define COW_API_CREATE "%s/api/file/create"
-#define COW_API_UPDATE "%s/api/File/Update?guid=%s&BlockNumber=%lu"
+#define COW_API_UPDATE "%s/api/file/update?guid=%s&clusterindex=%lu"
-#define COW_API_START_MERGE "%s/api/File/StartMerge"
+#define COW_API_START_MERGE "%s/api/file/merge"
 ```

-- ```COW_MIN_UPLOAD_DELAY``` sets the minimum time in seconds that must have elapsed since the last change to a cow block before it is uploaded.
+- `COW_MIN_UPLOAD_DELAY` sets the minimum time in seconds that must have elapsed since the last change to a cow cluster before it is uploaded.
 This value can be fine-tuned.
-A larger value usually reduces the double uploading of blocks.
+A larger value usually reduces redundant uploading of clusters.
 A smaller value reduces the time for the final upload after the image has been unmounted.
-If you set `COW_DUMP_BLOCK_UPLOADS` and set the command line parameter `--cowStatFile`, then a list of all blocks, sorted by the number of uploads, will be written to the status.txt file after the block upload is complete.
+If you set `COW_DUMP_BLOCK_UPLOADS` and set the command line parameter `--cowStatFile`, then a list of all clusters, sorted by the number of uploads, will be written to the status.txt file after the cluster upload is complete.
 This can help in fine-tuning `COW_MIN_UPLOAD_DELAY`.
-- ```COW_STATS_UPDATE_TIME``` defines the update frequency of the stdout output/statistics file in seconds.
-Setting it too low could affect performance as a loop runs over all blocks.
+- `COW_STATS_UPDATE_TIME` defines the update frequency of the stdout output/statistics file in seconds.
+Setting it too low could affect performance as a loop runs over all clusters.
-- ```COW_MAX_PARALLEL_BACKGROUND_UPLOADS``` defines the maximum number of parallel block uploads.
+- `COW_MAX_PARALLEL_BACKGROUND_UPLOADS` defines the maximum number of parallel cluster uploads.
 This number is used when the image is still mounted and the user is still using it.
-- ```COW_MAX_PARALLEL_UPLOADS``` defines the maximum number of parallel block uploads.
-This number is used once the image has been unmounted to upload the remaining modified blocks.
+- `COW_MAX_PARALLEL_UPLOADS` defines the maximum number of parallel cluster uploads.
+This number is used once the image has been unmounted to upload the remaining modified clusters.